connexcs/docs/docs/developers/pages.md

 **10. Validation**: Validation helps you verify that the input entered by the customer is accurate and complete.

+!!! example "Validation Examples"
-!!! example use Some fields are required to be filled in, so you can use the **Required** field.
+Some fields are required to be filled in, so you can use the **Required** field.
 Another example, if you want the answers in a specific format like **e-mail, URL, String, or Hexadecimal** then this field is extremely useful.